Title Tag and Meta Description Checker

 Ever wondered why some websites pop up first on Google while others just sit on page 10, collecting digital dust?
 It’s not magic—it’s meta titles and descriptions doing their job.
 These little HTML elements might not look like much, but trust me, they’re SEO gold if you know how to use them.
 Let’s dive into how to write killer titles and descriptions, check them with the right tools, and why Plerdy makes it ridiculously easy.

-How to Check Meta Title & Description with Plerdy Tool
+How to Check Meta Title and Description with Plerdy Tool

 Step 1